sriramkreddy10/Diabetes-Prediction/README.md

 Data Cleaning:
 - values of attributes D,E,F are missing.
 - almost 50% of E column data is missing, so the row is removed for analysis.
-- the missing rows of D are replaced by the mean and of E by median.
+- the missing rows of D are replaced by the mean and of E by median(depending on the skewnwss of the data).
 - the outliers were removed based on the attribute and their relevance.(like blood pressure can never be equal to zero)

 Model building: